gharials/dev-path/docs/internet-web/web-pages.md

 ### How HTML forms work

-In HTML, forms are used to accept inputs from users and pass them to servers for storing in a database.
-A form contains a number of inputs of various types and a submit button.
-When a user clicks the submit button, the inputs are passed (*submitted*) to the server with an HTTP request.
+A website not only _displays data_ to users.
+It also _takes data_ from users.
+In HTML, forms are used for that.
+A form is just an HTML element.
+It has a number of nested input elements of various types and a submit button.
+When a user clicks the submit button, all the inputs in the form are passed (*submitted*) to the server through an HTTP request.

-A server has a URL that receives the form data, and the URL is specified in the `action` attribute (e.g., `<form action="/submit">`) of the form.
-Additionally, the request method (either `GET` or `POST`) can also be specified with the `method` attribute (e.g., `<form action="/submit" method="POST">`.
-When a user submits the form, the form fields are converted into a request body, and an HTTP request is made to the specified URL.
+A server has a URL for receiving the form data.
+The URL is set in the `action` attribute (e.g., `<form action="/submit">`) of the form.
+Additionally, the request method (either `GET` or `POST`) can also be set with the `method` attribute (e.g., `<form action="/submit" method="POST">`).
+When a user submits the form, the browser sends an HTTP request to the `action` URL with the form fields included in the request body.

 ???+ question "Hands-on exercise"